DeanLeong/production-ready-react/readme.md

 with), we can put them in one file and just import them everywhere that we need them.
 It's easier than redefining them every time.

-#### Environment variables

-If you remember during our express deployments to heroku, we had to modify a few things with how our code connected to mongoDB.
-For example, when our app is running locally, we connect to localhost.
-When running on heroku, we connect to the MLAB database.
-We do this by setting environment variables in different environments.

 #### Functional vs class components

 We briefly talked about this, but the main reason we might convert a class to a